Logo for Climate Social Science Network (CSSN)

 IT'S GREENWASHING

 Most certification schemes have a dispute or grievance mechanism that enables complaints to be made against certified companies and operations, the conformity assessment bodies (CABs) and the scheme itself.
 A growing literature provides somewhat mixed evidence regarding the potential for certification to reduce environmental and social impacts (Lambin et al., 2018).
 Many certification schemes are unable to protect ecosystems' and people’s rights, and thus additional due diligence is required to provide an assurance of responsibly sourced produce.
-An effective due diligence screening program allows an organisation to make an informed decision about whether it is safe to proceed with the certification.
+An effective due diligence screening program allows an organization to make an informed decision about whether it is safe to proceed with the certification.
 Also, many certification and standards systems have a chain of custody model or traceability approach, which is critical for downstream actors to understand who they are sourcing from.
 However, a Chain of Custody standard might only prescribe handling processes, and not include social abuses or environmental issues that could occur across the supply chain (ISEAL Alliance, 2020).
 However, often these mechanisms and the cases heard under them are not made public.
 They may not have clear processes or be easy to use, and complaints may not be addressed in a timely and comprehensive manner.
 They may also not provide for effective compensation to be paid to those who have been negatively affected.
 Certifications may also lack a third-party complaint procedure that ensures the process is fair and independent.
 CABs should not be able to act as both certifier and complainant.
 Lacking these accountability mechanisms mean the scheme can easily greenwash harmful activities.

-VII.4 Does the certification scheme, label, or initiative certify business as usual; products that violate its standards; illegal, or environmentally destructive activities?
+7.4 Does the certification scheme, label, or initiative certify business as usual; products that violate its standards; illegal, or environmentally destructive activities?

 If yes...